 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Are you looking for the best men's winter jacket to get you through the cold months?
-Over the past 12 years, we have tested more than 90 winter coats to bring you this year's lineup of the 17 most promising, most comfortable, and best jackets around.
-Through months of side-by-side testing, our coat crew endured questionable weather — bone-chilling temperatures, pelting precipitation, and gale-force winds — to push each model to its limits and learn which are best in what situations.
-Through standing in the shower, walking through blizzards, and exploring everywhere from city streets to mountaintops, we evaluated each product's warmth, weather resistance, comfort, and fashionability.
-Whether you are looking for the best option on a budget, one loaded with features, or just a jacket that suits your style and local climate, our testers identify the best winter coats around.
+If you need a toasty winter jacket to get you through the cold months, you're in the right place.
+Our coat crew endured questionable weather — bone-chilling temperatures, pelting precipitation, and gale-force winds — to push each jacket to its limits and learn which are best in what situations.
+Whether you are looking for the best option on a budget, one loaded with features, or just a solid jacket that suits your style and local climate, our reviewers identify the best winter coats around.

 Not for severe cold, lacks style, less durable shell, strange shape, odd fit